Sasnigs/WATERMARK_PJ/README.md

    - The file path of the input folder containing the images.
    - The file path of the output folder where watermarked images will be saved.
    - The watermark text.
-   - The file path of the font (e.g., TTF file).
    - The font size (integer).
    - The transparency of the text.